 Your wellbeing – physically, mentally and financially – is at the heart of everything we do and we consider your personal life equally as important as your academic life which is why our Student Hub offering student support and wellbeing services is here to support you and allow you to make the most of your time at university.

-We encourage all students to find out about our support and wellbeing services – this isn’t because we expect all our students to struggle – on the contrary – university is where many people thrive, but we all have times where we can need a little bit of help and making contact with someone who can help and support us in whatever difficulties we are having, is really important.
+We encourage all students to find out about our support and wellbeing services.
+This isn’t because we expect all our students to struggle – on the contrary – university is where many people thrive.
+We all have times where we can need a little bit of help and making contact with someone who can help and support us in whatever difficulties we are having, is really important.
 Your success is our goal, so let us help you make the most of university and cope after any bumps in the road.

 Our friendly, confidential and impartial Student Hub team will be pleased to help you and no issue is too big and no question is too small.
-You can email our Student Services Team or call them on +44(0)1752 587676 or drop-in and see them from September.
+You can email our Student Services Team or call them on +44(0)1752 587676 or drop-in from January.

 The wellbeing team have also created a bank of self-help online resources, allowing you to take some simple and direct actions to support your mental health at University, whatever your circumstance may be.

 Don’t forget also our University Medical Centre is open on the main Plymouth campus.
-New and returning students should register with The Medical Centre so that they can help with all your health needs, physical and mental, including arranging repeat prescriptions and booking an appointment for you to see a GP or nurse.In addition to the wellbeing services, The Charles Seale-Hayne Library will reopen on Monday 17 August with a reduced capacity to support 2m social distancing.
-In order to use the library, Open Access PCs or study spaces/rooms you will need to book a limited time slot.
+New and returning students should register with The Medical Centre so that they can help with all your health needs, physical and mental, including arranging repeat prescriptions and booking an appointment for you to see a GP or nurse.In addition to the wellbeing services, The Charles Seale-Hayne Library will be open with a reduced capacity to support 2m social distancing.
+In order to use the library, open-access PCs or study spaces/rooms, you will need to book a limited time slot.
 You will also be able to return books and request books though our reserve and collect service.
 We are already offering these services in the Level 0 Learning Space (Room 003) at the Library and this is currently available Tuesday to Thursday, 10:00 until 16:00.
 Updates and library opening hours will be advertised on the website together with our existing digital services.

-The Library at Peninsula Allied Health centre (PAHC) will reopen from Monday 21 September.
-In order to use the library, Open Access PCs or study rooms you will need to book a limited time slot.
+The Library at Peninsula Allied Health centre (PAHC) will be open in January.
+In order to use the library, open-access PCs or study rooms, you will need to book a limited time slot.
 You will also be able to return books and request books though our reserve and collect service.
 Updates and library opening hours will be advertised on the website together with our existing digital services.

 What are my options if I want to put my study on hold this academic year?